 When you file your application for SSD benefits, you will pick a date that your disability began.
 Sometimes, this is an easy thing to do.
 Perhaps it is the last day you actually went to work.
 For example, perhaps you had a heart attack and never returned to work.
-Or, you may have been hospitalized on a certain date and did not attempt to work again.
+Or, you may have been in the hospital on a certain date and did not attempt to work after that.
 Therefore, you would pick the date of your disabling event as your onset date of disability.

 THE ALLEGED ONSET DATE AND THE ESTABLISHED ONSET DATE

 The date you choose is known as you “alleged onset date” (AOD).
 But just because you choose that date does not mean that the SSA will agree with you.
 The SSA may decide you became eligible for benefits due to disability at a later date in time.

 For example, perhaps you had a heart attack and didn’t return to work, but the SSA may choose a later onset date where the medical records show your heart condition got worse.
 Likewise, perhaps you were in the hospital for depression and didn’t return to work.
 But later in time, you received an official diagnosis of Major Depression.
 The SSA may choose the later date as your onset date.

 One the SSA chooses an onset date, even if it is the same as the onset date you chose, they will call it an “established onset date” (EOD).
 Remember, the AOD is not always the same date is the AOD you chose.
 But why does that matter?

 Because the EOD is the date that Social Security states your disability actually began.
 Therefore, the SSA will use your EOD date to establish your eligibility for past due benefits.
 The 5 month waiting period for benefits begins on the date of your EOD.

 THE FIVE MONTH WAITING PERIOD FOR SSDI BENEFITS